Arnab-Developer/AksDemo/README.md

 kubectl get pods
 ```

-- Get the external ips of the services (you can also get external ips from Azure Portal)
+- Get the external ips of the services (you can also get the external ips from Azure Portal)

 ```
 kubectl get service api1